azu/codemirror-console/README.md

 ## Features

-- Eval code and See the result
+- Eval code and Show the result
 - Provide Web Console UI that is similar with Browser's developer tools
 - Editor([CodeMirror](https://codemirror.net/))